jonidakolgjini/jonidakolgjini/README.md

 - 👋 Hi, I’m @jonidakolgjini
-- 🌱 I’m currently in my second year of a Joint Maths and Computing degree at Imperial College London
+- 🌱 I’m currently studying a Joint Maths and Computing degree at Imperial College London
 - 💞️ I’m looking to collaborate on projects to start building my git repository
 - 📫 How to reach me -> email: jonidakolgjini@gmail.com // connect with me on linkedin: www.linkedin.com/in/jonida-kolgjini